We must stand up to billionaires and corporations

 Donald Trump may be saying at his rallies that he is not aware of or involved with Project 2025, but one of the frightening provisions in Project 2025 is to get rid of the scientists and other bona fide experts (people exactly like Chandler Robbins, now dismissed by the right-wing as “bureaucrats”) at federal agencies, turning those positions into political appointments.
 During his administration, Trump took the first step, directing the EPA, NOAA, NASA, the FDA, and other agencies to identify which positions this would involve.
 Fortunately, President Biden threw that out within the first days of his administration.

 Remembering how Trump politicized our response to Covid and used a sharpie to claim a hurricane’s predicted track was different from what NOAA scientists were saying, it’s clear that the concept of neutral scientific expertise eludes him.
-And based how much support he’s getting from South African immigrant Elon Musk, even richer than Jeff Bezos, who has his own multi-billion-dollar government contracts and security clearings…well, that’s how billionaires and corporations play the game.
+And based on how much support he’s getting from South African immigrant Elon Musk, who has his own multi-billion-dollar government contracts and security clearings and is even richer than Jeff Bezos …well, that’s how billionaires and corporations play the game.

 Democracy does die in darkness.
 The Washington Post’s masthead states a truth as certain as Ella Wheeler Wilcox’s “To sin by silence, when we should protest, /Makes cowards out of men.”
 Next time, I’ll talk about the situation I witnessed firsthand that showed how corporations can make cowards, and worse, of the most well-meaning of men and women, government agencies, and non-profits.